jackpopp/bundler/README.md

 }
 ```

-Next up we need to pass our inital modules source to the function that generates the AST and we'll have our inital AST that we can start working with.
+Next up we need to pass our inital module's source to the function that generates the AST and we'll have our inital AST that we can start working with.
 So lets remove the `console.log` call that we added earlier and instead read in the file and pass the source to the function.

 ```javascript